rnaveensrinivas/Python/README.md

 ---

-### **Naming Conventions**
+### Naming Conventions

-While you can choose any name for your custom exception class, it is a common practice to name exception classes with an "Error" suffix, similar to Python's built-in exceptions.
+While you can choose any name for your custom exception class, it is a common practice to **name exception classes with an "Error" suffix**, similar to Python's built-in exceptions.
 This helps to make it clear that the class represents an error condition.

 For example, you could define:
 - `InvalidInputError`